goftp/server/README.markdown

 There is a sample in-memory driver available - see the usage instructions below for the steps to use it.

-Full documentation for th package is available on [http://godoc.org/github.com/yob/graval](godoc)
+Full documentation for the package is available on [godoc](http://godoc.org/github.com/yob/graval)

 ## Installation